create a two-dimensional plot of functions

 The second calling sequence is in operator form.
 This allows you to use a procedure or operator to specify the function to be plotted.
 The second argument, if given, must be a range; note that no variable name is used with operator form.
 An example is plot(sin, -Pi..Pi).

-With both calling sequences, if the range is not provided, the default range is −2⁢π..2⁢π for trigonometric functions and −10..10 otherwise.
+For the operator form, if the range is not provided, the default range is −2⁢π..2⁢π for trigonometric functions and −10..10 otherwise.
+For the expression form, Maple has more complicated rules for finding a reasonable domain for the expression.
 For more information about plot ranges, see the plot/range help page.
 For more details about plotting functions, see the plot/function help page.